venkatram64/spring-work-micro-services/README.md

 0. create a network
    docker network create shared-network
-1. zipkin, to see the logs start the docker-compose.yml this is for to see the logs
+1. zipkin, to see the logs start the docker-compose.yml this is for to see the logs run the docker-compose up -d  (in the root folder) to stop docker-compose down to see the logs docker-compose logs -f

 2. follow the steps in post-config-server' s README.md

+   clean the maven
+   mvn clean
+   mvn package

+   run the
+   docker-compose up -d
+   to stop
+   docker-compose down
+   to see the logs
+   docker-compose logs -f
+follow the same steps for below ones

 3. follow the steps in service-registry-in-eureka' s README.md
 4. follow the steps in post-service' s README.md
 5. follow the steps in content-service' s README.md